Show

 Edit one commit

-If you just want to change the most recent commit, a rebase is not necessary.
-Just amend the commit:
+If you just want to change the most recent commit, just amend the commit.
+No need to rebase.

 $ git commit --amend --no-edit --reset-author